Paul Stuart: Clientele

 Michael Bloomberg, Miles Davis, Art Blakey, Ron Carter, and Billy Taylor have been customers of the brand.

 Paul Stuart's style has been described as a blend of “Savile Row, Connecticut living and the concrete canyons of New York.”

 In its early years, Paul Stuart was known as "the poor man's Brooks Brothers"; later its prices rose, and for many years it has been more expensive than Brooks Brothers.

 In popular culture

 Paul Stuart dressed Cary Grant in Hitchcock's North by Northwest.
-The brand has been worn in Succession.
+The brand was worn in Succession.